 7. Share the Social Traction You Get with The Real World

-UCG or user-generated content is a business’s most powerful arsenal for transparency.
-Customer testimonials, social media updates and reviews can deliver a powerful message about your authenticity.
+UGC or user-generated content is a business’s most powerful arsenal for transparency.
+Customer testimonials, social media updates, and reviews can deliver a powerful message about your authenticity.
 They can tell clients, prospects, and future customers that they’re in good hands.
 That others have found it a rewarding experience doing business with you.
-User-generated content often utilizes real-life examples and stories to bring brand to life.
+User-generated content often utilizes real-life examples and stories to bring a brand to life.
 This is quite valuable for prospects who’re trying to decide which company should they consider purchasing from.

-Sadly, most of this social proof stays on the web (on social media networks).
-But testimonials and other types of UCG displays on office walls, physical brochures or even a brick and mortar storefront can be viable for cementing user-generated content in physical locations.
+Sadly, most of these social proofs stay on the web (on social media networks).
+But testimonials and other types of UGC displays on office walls, physical brochures or even a brick and mortar storefront can be viable for cementing user-generated content in physical locations.
 Additionally, you can ask your staff to show user-generated content to your visitors offline on their devices.
 This will help remind clients that they’re visiting a well-established business that’s safe to buy products from.